 - Click Create a new removal request.

-- Do deleted pages return the correct code?
-For pages deleted from your site, make sure that your web server returns either a
+- Remove or update the actual content from your site (images, pages, directories) and make sure that your web server returns either a

 404 (Not Found)or

 410 (Gone)HTTP status code.
 Non-HTML files (like PDFs) should be completely removed from your server.
 (Learn more about HTTP status codes)

 - Block access to the content, for example by requiring a password.

 - Indicate that the page should not to be indexed using the noindex meta tag.
 This is less secure than the other methods.

 To cancel URL blocking